Sandeep1925/ETH__2/README.md

 Ethereum Auction House Frontend

 ## Problem Statement
-Create an Ethereum smart contract with functions for Placing Bid, Canceling Bid,Getting Balance and setting Bidder's Account name using Solidity, and interact with it using a React frontend.
+Create an Ethereum smart contract with functions for Placing Bid, Canceling Bid,Getting Balance,setting Bidder's Account name,setting time limit for bidding and limit for bidding amount using Solidity, and interact with it using a React frontend.

 ## Description
 Develop a React frontend for an Ethereum-based auction house that integrates with MetaMask to manage user accounts and bid transactions.
-The interface should connect to a smart contract for placing and canceling bids, display account balances, and allow users to set their account names.
+The interface should connect to a smart contract for placing and canceling bids, display account balances, allow users to set their account names,set time limit for bidding and limit for bidding amount .
 Ensure the application is user-friendly, responsive, and provides clear error handling and loading states.

 ## Features
 1. MetaMask Integration: Connect and manage Ethereum wallets through MetaMask.